 2. How Long Will My Money Last?

 This is a common retirement question, and unfortunately, one of the most difficult ones to answer.
 To answer it you must estimate things like how long you will live, how much you will spend, what rate of return you will earn on savings and investments, what types of medical expenses you will incur, and what tax rates will be.
 Once you have projected these items, you can estimate how long your money will last in retirement.
 However, rather than settling on a “number” it is best to come up with a few different scenarios that show you how much you would need if your returns were lower, or if you spent more.

-This type of planning will give you a range of savings needed, which I think is a better approach than targeting a single number.
+This type of planning will give you a range of savings needed, which is a better, more conservative approach than targeting a single number.

 3. How Much Money Do I Need to Retire?

 Like the retirement question above, the answer to this question depends on a lot of variables despite what some of the overly-simplistic online calculators might reveal.
 Some folks spend very little, worked at the same job their whole life, and will retire with a sizeable monthly pension.
 They may need very little money beyond that pension to support a comfortable lifestyle.
 Other folks are used to spending a lot and don’t have a pension.
 They will either need a large amount of savings to support their lifestyle or they will need to find a way to be happy living on less.